 Pierre-Paul Pariseau is a Montreal illustrator who works for wide range of national and international clients including Foreign Policy, British Medical Journal, The Wall Street Journal, Times Higher Education, Commercial Observer, Milken Institute Review, among others.
 His personal work is regularly on exhibit, internationally. http://pierrepaulpariseau.com

-Carey Polis is the digital editor for Bon Appétit.
-She’s spent more than a decade working at the intersection of food and digital media, including at the James Beard Foundation and the Huffinton Post.
+Carey Polis is the digital director for Bon Appétit.
+She’s spent more than a decade working at the intersection of food and digital media, including at the James Beard Foundation and the Huffington Post.
 Carey has a master’s degree in food culture and communications from the University of Gastronomic Sciences in Italy and a bachelor’s degree in writing from Johns Hopkins University in Baltimore.

 Thomas Porostocky the principal at TOM, a creative agency with a focus on information-rich design and storytelling.
 Previously the art director of I.D. and Seed, his current clients include Wired, Google and National Geographic.

-Christina Reynolds is an award-winning writer and editor.
-She was formerly the executive editor of ELLE Canada and the editor-in-chief of city magazine CalgaryInc.
-She has also worked at the Calgary Herald and BNN.
+Christina Reynolds is a Calgary-based writer and editor.
+She’s been the executive editor of ELLE Canada and the editor-in-chief of city magazine CalgaryInc.
+She has also worked at the Calgary Herald, BNN and CTV.

-Ina Saltz is a consulting art director, author and professor of Electronic Design at the City College of New York.
-Her areas of expertise are typography and editorial design.
+Ina Saltz is a consulting art director, author and professor of Digital Design at the City College of New York.
+Her seven online courses on typography and editorial design for LinkedIn Learning have garnered millions of views.
 For over 22 years, she was an editorial design director at Time (International Editions), Worth, Golf Magazine and others.
-Saltz has served on the design faculty of the Stanford Professional Publishing course and is a two-time board member of The Type Directors Club and of The Society of Publication Designers.
+Saltz served on the design faculty of the Stanford Professional Publishing course and is a two-time board member of The Type Directors Club and of The Society of Publication Designers.

-Graham F. Scott is senior editor, digital, at Rogers Publishing current affairs group and teaches The Online Publishing Toolkit in the Magazine and Web Publishing program at Ryerson University’s Chang School for Continuing Education.
+Graham F. Scott is a Technical Content Strategist at Shopify and a former editor at Maclean’s, Canadian Business, and This Magazine.
+He teaches The Online Publishing Toolkit in the Magazine and Web Publishing program at Ryerson University’s Chang School for Continuing Education.

 David Swick is associate director of journalism at the University of King’s College.
 His journalism includes CBC Radio Ideas programs, one nonfiction book, in addition to magazine writing and in 2016 he co-edited an anthology, The Funniest Pages — International Perspectives on Humor in Journalism.
 Previous judging includes CBC’s Canada Reads, the Atlantic Journalism Awards, and the National Magazine Awards.